I'm a dad, husband, and Christian first. The rest are just life's add-ons: an educator & organizational development professional.

 - Let them pick out the items that they like.
 If they are old enough you can even tell them the budget for each item.

 - Let your child help label their school stuff.
 This will help give them a sense of accountability and responsibility for their school items.

 Tip 6: Have A First-Day-Of-School Countdown With Your Child

-- Let the child cross out the days in the calendar – a better idea is to use fun stickers
+- Let the child cross out the days in the calendar.
+You could even use stickers for this!

 Tip 7: Continuously Reassure Your Child About The First Day Of Classes

 Separation from parents is a high-anxiety experience for children.
 This is why many schools allow the parents to be with the children during the first few days.
 But you do not have to wait for the first day of classes to do this.
 It is a good idea to allow your child some time away from you.
 Reassuring them that you will be there when it is going home time is important.

 - Slowly build up the time you are away from your child when they are engaged in play or other activities.
 Of course, an adult should be present.